Protein powder vs protein bar: which one is better for quick gains and weight loss?

 Consuming protein powder is 'cleaner' than eating protein bars.
-This means that protein powders generally contain much less of everything else but protein, as opposed to protein bars which have some fibre, some carbohydrate etc. Protein powders allow people to fine-tune their macronutrient mix more precisely, not to mention, protein from a less-fibrous protein shake will get absorbed quicker than protein from a bar.
+This means that protein powders generally contain much less of everything else but protein, as opposed to protein bars which have some fibre, some carbohydrates etc. Protein powders allow people to fine-tune their macronutrient mix more precisely, not to mention that protein from a less-fibrous protein shake will get absorbed quicker than protein from a bar.

-Protein powder vs protein bar: is it bad to eat a protein bar everyday?
+Is it bad to eat a protein bar every day?

 As long as you don't have industrial amounts of protein bars every day, you shouldn't experience any negative health effects from eating them.
 The dose makes the poison, as the saying goes, and almost everything consumed in high quantities will have a negative impact on health.
 This applies to even water: overhydration occurs when the amount of salt and other electrolytes in your body become too diluted.
 Do drink some water during the day, though.